kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 1. Content from third-party providers
 2. Content hosted on multiple sites ("dual-sourced content")

+Kubernetes documentation seeks to teach Kubernetes users about how Kubernetes works, how to use in-tree Kubernetes features, and how to build on top of Kubernetes infrastucture.
 Feature docs are not a place for vendor pitches.
-Nevertheless, SIG Docs receives pull requests to place advertising content on the Kubernetes website.
+Nevertheless, SIG Docs receives pull requests to place advertising-like content on the Kubernetes website.
 Some PRs clearly do not belong in feature docs, but other instances are less clear.

 Feature docs also contain dual-sourced content.
 A good practice for code project docs is to host single-sourced content only, and to provide links to other providers’ single-sourced content.
 This simplifies version management and reduces the work required to maintain content.
 This KEP defines a policy on documentation content, so that authors can judge what is appropriate to propose and so that PR approvers can make consistent, fair decisions during the review process.